PallabiK/rainbowsandbrains/src/content/2021_05_23_happy-birthday.md

 ### how to create a new post

-To create a new post, start a new Markdown (.md) file in the **RNB>src>content** folder.
+To create a new post, start a new markdown (.md) file in the **RNB>src>content** folder.
 The file that holds this post here is found in **RNB/src/content/2021_05_23_happy-birthday.md**

-You can fill out some form fields at the top of the file with the metadata about the post, such as the title, author, date created, title image etc. Look at the Markdown file for an example.
+You can fill out some form fields at the top of the file with the metadata about the post, such as the title, author, date created, title image etc. Look at the markdown file for an example.

 Once you have written a new post, open the terminal, go to the RNB folder, then run the server script: